Start as you mean to go on:

 If you don’t want your cat to scrounge food from your plate then don’t ever give him tidbits.
 It may seem cute to occasionally indulge him in this way, but it encourages begging.
 So, if you don’t want your cat to learn that it is acceptable to expect food from your plate, don’t do it.
-This also applies to allowing your cat to jump up onto benches or the dining table.
-Not only is it a bad habit to allow for hygiene reasons, but it is also potentially dangerous.
-If your cat learns that it is acceptable to jump up and take food, it may eventually eat something which is either poisonous to it (many human foods are poisonous to cats) or injures itself on a cooked bone.
+This also applies to letting cats jump up onto benches or the dining table.
+This is potentially dangerous, and if the cat learns that it is acceptable to jump up and take food, it may eventually eat something which is either poisonous to it (many human foods are poisonous to cats) or injures itself on a cooked bone.

 Feeding human food to your cat

 The occasional table scrap is fine if only given very occasionally, and always put the food into the cat’s bowl.
 Also bear in mind that if you feed human food regularly, it may make your cat picky and less likely to want to eat his own food.

 Cats are not waste disposal systems.
 If the food is out of date, or has spoiled and isn’t fit for human consumption, then it is not acceptable to expect your cat to eat it.
 Cats can become sick with food poisoning just like humans can.
 If in any doubt whatsoever, don’t give it to your cat.